-Students who are determined to have plagiarized an assignment or otherwise cheated in their academic work or examinations may expect an "F" for the activity in question or an "F" for the course, at the discretion of the instructor.
+Students who are determined to have plagiarized an assignment or otherwise cheated in their academic work or examinations may expect an F for the activity in question or an F for the course, at the discretion of the instructor.
 All incidents of cheating or plagiarism are reported by the instructor to the Academic Affairs Office along with copies of all relevant materials.
 Each instance of cheating or plagiarism is counted separately.
 A student who cheats or plagiarizes in two assignments or tests during the same semester will be deemed guilty of two offenses.
-If the evidence is unclear, or if a second offense occurs, the VP for Academic Affairs or Associate Dean will work in cooperation with the Dean of Students to move the student before the campus Judicial Board for review.
+If the evidence is unclear, or if a second offense occurs, the VP for Academic Affairs or Associate Dean to move the student before the campus Judicial Board for review.
 Violations will ordinarily result in disciplinary suspension or expulsion from the College, depending on the severity of the violation involved.
 Note: The College has purchased Turnitin.com, a web product used to detect plagiarized documents.